 Dr. Tajima is committed to enhancing violence prevention and intervention, particularly for marginalized groups such as racial and ethnic minorities and immigrant and refugee populations.
 Her approach to these issues is shaped by her interdisciplinary background, which includes a BA in sociology, MS in criminology and PhD in social work, as well as direct service experience with victims of family violence.

 Dr. Tajima joined the School of Social Work faculty in 1999.
-She served as the School’s MSW program director from 2006 to 2011 and is currently the associate dean for academic affairs.
+She served as the School’s MSW program director from 2006 to 2011 and as the associate dean for academic affairs from 2011 to 2017.